Fiat 500 Hatchback (2015 - ) review

 Fiat currently holds a solid mid-table position in the manufacturer rankings of Warranty Direct’s Reliability Index, and as an individual model, the 500 fares pretty well, too.
 It’s worth noting, though, that almost half the faults reported centre around axle and suspension problems.
 The car comes with a three-year/unlimited mileage warranty, which is competitive by class standards, although some rivals – like the Hyundai i10 and Kia Picanto – are a lot more generous.

-The 500 has achieved the full five-star rating in Euro NCAP crash tests.
-However, the test was carried out in 2007 and the tests have become much harder over time, so it’s possible that the car wouldn’t achieve such a high rating were it to be tested now.
+The 500 originally achieved a full five-star rating in Euro NCAP crash tests.
+However, the test was carried out in 2007 and in the more stringent 2017 tests, it emerged with a rather more disappointing score of just three stars.
 Standard safety kit includes front, side and curtain airbags, plus another ‘bag to protect the driver’s knees.
 Stability control and tyre pressure monitoring are also standard, but you can’t have an autonomous city braking system, even as an option.